Board of Education

 Section 3 - A majority of the Board shall constitute a quorum.

 Constituent Services establishes an opportunity for the Board of Education (BOE) to listen to constituent concerns and suggestions.
-As part of Constituent Services, Citizens Comments will be heard on the day of the first regularly scheduled Work Session of each month and prior to the Work Session.
+As part of Constituent Services, the Board will develop procedures for Citizens Comments to be heard at designated time(s) each month.

-Section 1 - Citizen Comments will not be heard in connection with other board meetings, including special called board meetings.
+Section 1 - Citizen Comments will not be heard in connection with any special called meetings of the Board, including emergency meetings.

 Board Comments establish an opportunity for each board member to share highlights of one’s activity as a board member and/or other communications.
 Board Comments will be held at the first regularly scheduled Work Session of each month and upon completion of the business of the Work Session.